caddyserver/website/src/docs/markdown/extending-caddy.md

 ...</code></pre>

 <aside class="tip">

-	The <a href="https://github.com/caddyserver/xcaddy"><code>xcaddy</code> command</a> is an important part of every module developer's workflow.
+The [`xcaddy` command](https://github.com/caddyserver/xcaddy) is an important part of every module developer's workflow.
 It compiles Caddy with your plugin, then runs it with the given arguments.
-It discards the temporary binary each time (similar to <code>go run</code>).
+It discards the temporary binary each time (similar to `go run`).

 </aside>

 Congratulations, your module registers with Caddy and can be used in [Caddy's config document](/docs/json/) in whatever places use modules in the same namespace.